aws-samples/eks-workshop-developers/website/docs/python/introduction/environment-setup.md

 ## 1. Accessing Visual Studio terminal

-After joining the event, you should see the page with event information and workshop details.
+After joining the event, you should see the page with the event information and workshop details.
 You should also see a section titled **"AWS account access"** on the left navigation bar.
 You can use these options to see AWS CLI credentials and access the AWS account provided to you for this workshop.

 This workshop deploys Visual Studion in an EC2 instance running in this AWS account.
 To access Visual Studio, open the **IdeUrl** and log in using the **IdePassword**.

-When running specifc steps int he workshop, you will asked to connect to the Public IP of this EC2 instance.
+When running specifc steps in the workshop, you will be asked to connect to the Public IP of this EC2 instance.
 For that, use the instance Public IP shown in **IdePublicIp**.

 ![workshop-studio-event-python](./images/workshop-studio-event-python.jpg)